Nickeyd01/BlochSphereQuantumChannelsAnimations/README.md

 ```
 ## Extension

-An extension to python using Qiskit, will be provided soon.
+An extension to python using Qutip can be found in BlochSphereAnimator.py.